 Underprivileged women and LGBT+ refers to women and LGBT+ who are from low socio-economic backgrounds with no or minimal means of livelihood and financial capacity to start new businesses.

 Visibility (request pride to define based on the context in the text)

-Discriminatory circumstances refers to situations where an individual is discriminated based on their sexual orientation, identity, status, race etc….
+Discriminatory circumstances refers to situations where an individual is discriminated against based on their sexual orientation, identity, status, race, etc.